Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Quantity and quality

-The RT-2PM Topol missile was developed in the USSR back in the 1980s.
-Its general concept was the ability to overcome the impact of a potential adversary's missile defense systems, mainly due to the surprise factor.
-It could be launched from various points along which this mobile system performed combat patrols.
-Unlike stationary launchers, the location of which was often not a secret for the Americans, Topol was constantly on the move, and it was not possible to quickly calculate its possible trajectory even taking into account the high performance of Pentagon computers.
-Stationary mine installations, by the way, also posed a threat to a potential aggressor, because not all of them were known, besides, they were well protected and built a lot.
+The RT-2PM Topol missile was developed in the USSR back in the eighties.
+Its general concept was the ability to overcome the impact of potential enemy missile defense systems mainly due to the surprise factor.
+It could be launched from various points along which this mobile system carried out combat patrols.
+Unlike stationary launchers, the location of which was often no secret to the Americans, Topol was constantly in motion, and it was not possible to quickly calculate its possible trajectory, even taking into account the high performance of Pentagon computers.
+Stationary mine installations, by the way, also posed a threat to a potential aggressor, because not all of them were known, and besides, they were well protected and a lot of them were built.

-The collapse of the Union, however, led to the destruction of a long-term security system based on the inevitability of a retaliatory strike.
-The answer to new challenges was the Topol-M missile adopted in 1997 by the Russian army, the characteristics of which have improved significantly.
+The collapse of the Union, however, led to the destruction of the long-built security system based on the inevitability of a retaliatory strike.
+The response to new challenges was the Topol-M missile adopted by the Russian Army in 1997, the characteristics of which were significantly improved.

-The main change, which became revolutionary in the entire world ballistic missile industry, concerned the uncertainty and ambiguity of the missile's trajectory on its combat course.
-The operation of all missile defense systems, already created and only promising (at the stage of design development and refinement), is based on the principle of miscalculation of lead.
-This means that when an ICBM launch is detected by several indirect parameters, in particular, by an electromagnetic pulse, a thermal trace or other objective data, a complex interception mechanism is launched.
-With a classical trajectory, it is not difficult to calculate the position of the projectile by determining its speed and launch site, and it is possible to take measures in advance to destroy it in any part of the flight.
-It is possible to detect the launch of Topol-M, there is not much difference between it and any other missile.
+The main change, which became revolutionary in the entire world ballistic missile industry, concerned the uncertainty and ambiguity of the missile trajectory on its combat course.
+The operation of all missile defense systems, already created and only promising ones (at the stage of design development and fine-tuning), is based on the principle of anticipation calculation.
+This means that when an ICBM launch is detected by several indirect parameters, in particular by an electromagnetic pulse, thermal trace or other objective data, a complex interception mechanism is launched.
+With a classical trajectory, it is not difficult to calculate the position of the projectile, determining its speed and launch location, and measures can be taken in advance to destroy it at any part of the flight.
+It is possible to detect the launch of a Topol-M; there is not much difference between it and any other missile.
 But then things get more complicated.

 Variable trajectory

-The idea was to make it impossible, even in the event of detection, to miscalculate the coordinates of the warhead, taking into account the lead.
-To do this, it was necessary to change and complicate the trajectory along which the flight passes.
-"Topol-M" is equipped with gas-jet rudders and additional shunting engines (their number is still unknown to the general public, but we are talking about dozens), allowing you to change direction in the active part of the trajectory, that is, during direct guidance.
-At the same time, information about the final target is constantly kept in the memory of the control system, and in the end the charge will get exactly where it is required.
-In other words, anti-missiles fired in order to shoot down a ballistic projectile will pass by.
-Defeat "Topol-M" by existing and created missile defense systems of a potential enemy is not possible.
+The idea was to make it impossible, even if detected, to miscalculate the coordinates of the warhead taking into account the lead.
+To do this, it was necessary to change and complicate the trajectory along which the flight takes place.
+“Topol-M” is equipped with gas-jet rudders and additional shunting engines (their number is still unknown to the general public, but we are talking about dozens), allowing you to change direction in the active part of the trajectory, that is, during direct guidance.
+In this case, information about the final goal is constantly retained in the memory of the control system, and ultimately the charge will get exactly where it is required.
+In other words, anti-missiles fired to shoot down a ballistic projectile will miss.
+It is not possible to defeat the Topol-M by existing and created missile defense systems of a potential enemy.

-Not only the unpredictability of the trajectory on the active site makes the impact of the new weapon irresistible, but also the very high speed.
-"Topol-M" at different stages of the flight is set in motion by three sustainer engines and very quickly gains altitude.
+Not only the unpredictability of the trajectory in the active area makes the strike of the new weapon irresistible, but also very high speed.
+"Topol-M" at different stages of the flight is driven by three main engines and very quickly gains altitude.
 Solid fuel is a mixture based on ordinary aluminum.
-Of course, the composition of the oxidizing agent and other subtleties, for obvious reasons, were not disclosed.
-The step bodies are maximally lightened, they are made of composite materials (organoplastic) using the technology of continuous winding of hardening fibers of a heavy-duty polymer (“cocoon”).
-This solution has a double practical meaning.
+Of course, the composition of the oxidizer and other details are not disclosed for obvious reasons.
+The step bodies are made as light as possible; they are made of composite materials (organoplastic) using the technology of continuous winding of hardening fibers of a heavy-duty polymer (“cocoon”).
+This decision has a double practical meaning.
 Firstly, the weight of the Topol-M rocket is reduced, and its acceleration characteristics are significantly improved.
-Secondly, the plastic shell is more difficult to detect with radars; high-frequency radiation from it is reflected worse than from a metal surface.
+Secondly, the plastic shell is more difficult to detect by radar; high-frequency radiation is reflected from it worse than from a metal surface.

-To reduce the probability of destruction of charges at the final stage of the combat course, numerous decoys are used, which are very difficult to distinguish from real ones.
+To reduce the likelihood of destruction of charges at the final stage of the combat course, numerous false targets are used, which are very difficult to distinguish from real ones.

 Control system

-Any missile defense system fights enemy missiles using a whole range of actions.
-The most common method of disorientation is to set up powerful electromagnetic barriers, also called interference.
-Electronic circuits do not withstand strong fields and fail completely or cease to function properly for some time.
-The Topol-M missile has an anti-jamming guidance system, but this is not the main thing either.
-In the assumed conditions of a global conflict, a potential adversary is ready to use the most effective means to destroy threatening strategic forces, including even barrage nuclear explosions in the stratosphere.
-Having found an insurmountable barrier on its way, "Topol", thanks to the ability to maneuver, with a high degree of probability will be able to bypass it and continue its deadly trajectory.
+Any missile defense system fights enemy missiles using a whole range of influences.
+The most common method of disorientation is to install powerful electromagnetic barriers, also called interference.
+Electronic circuits cannot withstand strong fields and fail completely or cease to function properly for some time.
+The Topol-M missile has a noise-resistant guidance system, but this is not the main thing.
+In the expected conditions of a global conflict, a potential enemy is ready to use the most effective means to destroy threatening strategic forces, including even barrage nuclear explosions in the stratosphere.
+Having discovered an insurmountable barrier in its path, the Topol, thanks to its ability to maneuver, will with a high degree of probability be able to bypass it and continue its deadly trajectory.

 The Topol-M missile system, regardless of whether it is mobile or stationary, is launched using a mortar method.
 This means that the launch is carried out vertically from a special container that serves to protect this complex technical system from accidental or combat damage.
-There are two options for basing: stationary and mobile.
-The task of deploying new complexes in mines is simplified as much as possible due to the possibility of refining existing underground facilities designed for heavy ICBMs decommissioned under the terms of the SALT-2 agreement.
-It remains only to fill the too deep bottom of the shaft with an additional layer of concrete and install a restrictive ring that reduces the working diameter.
-At the same time, it is also important that the Topol-M missile system is maximally unified with the already justified infrastructure of the strategic deterrence forces, including communications and control.
+There are two deployment options: stationary and mobile.
+The task of placing new complexes in mines is simplified as much as possible due to the possibility of modifying existing underground structures intended for heavy ICBMs that were withdrawn from service under the terms of the SALT-2 treaty.
+All that remains is to fill the too-deep bottom of the shaft with an additional layer of concrete and install a restrictive ring that reduces the working diameter.
+It is also important that the Topol-M missile system is maximally unified with the already proven infrastructure of the strategic deterrence forces, including communications and control.

 Mobile complex and its chariot

-The novelty of the mobile installation, designed for firing from any point of the combat patrol route (positional area), lies in the so-called incomplete hanging of the container.
-This technical feature implies the possibility of deployment on any ground, including soft.
-Also, camouflage has been significantly improved, which makes it difficult to detect the complex by all existing reconnaissance equipment, including space-optical and radio-electronic.
+The novelty of the mobile installation, designed for firing from any point on the combat patrol route (position area), lies in the so-called incomplete hanging of the container.
+This technical feature allows for deployment on any ground, including soft ground.
+Camouflage has also been significantly improved, which makes it difficult to detect the complex by all existing reconnaissance means, including space-optical and radio-electronic.

-It is necessary to dwell in detail on the vehicle designed to transport and launch the Topol-M rocket.
-The characteristics of this powerful machine are admired by specialists.
+We should dwell in detail on the vehicle designed to transport and launch the Topol-M rocket.
+The characteristics of this powerful machine are admired by experts.
 It is huge - it weighs 120 tons, but at the same time it is very maneuverable, has high maneuverability, reliability and speed.
-There are eight axles, respectively, sixteen wheels 1 cm high, all of them are leading.
+There are eight axles, respectively, sixteen wheels 1 cm high, all of them are driving.
 The eighteen-meter turning radius is ensured by the fact that all six (three front and three rear) axles can turn.
-The width of the tires is 60 cm.
+The width of the pneumatic tires is 60 cm.
 The high clearance between the bottom and the road (it is almost half a meter) ensures unhindered passage not only over rough terrain, but also ford (with a bottom depth of more than a meter).
 The specific ground pressure is half that of any truck.

-The Topol-M mobile unit is driven by a power 800-horsepower diesel-turbo unit YaMZ-847.
-The speed on the march is up to 45 km / h, the cruising range is at least five hundred kilometers.
+The Topol-M mobile unit is driven by an 800-horsepower diesel turbo unit YaMZ-847.
+The speed on the march is up to 45 km/h, the range is at least half a thousand kilometers.

-Under the terms of the SALT-2 agreement, the number of separable combat units of individual targeting is subject to limitation.
-This means that it is impossible to create new missiles equipped with several nuclear warheads.
-The situation with this international treaty is generally strange - back in 1979, in connection with the entry of Soviet troops into Afghanistan, it was withdrawn from the US Senate and has not yet been ratified.
-However, the American government did not refuse to comply with its conditions.
+According to the terms of the SALT-2 treaty, the number of separable individually targeted warheads is subject to a limitation.
+This means that it is impossible to create new missiles equipped with multiple nuclear warheads.
+The situation with this international treaty is generally strange - back in 1979 in connection with the introduction Soviet troops to Afghanistan, it was withdrawn from the US Senate and has not yet been ratified.
+However, there was no refusal from the American government to comply with its conditions.
 In general, it is observed by both sides, although it has not received official status even today.

-Some violations, however, took place, and mutual.
-The United States insisted on reducing the total number of carriers to 2400, which was in line with their geopolitical interests, since they had more multiply charged missiles.
-In addition, it is also important that the American nuclear forces are closer to the Russian borders to a greater extent, and their flight time is much shorter.
-All this prompted the country's leadership to look for ways to improve their security indicators without violating the terms of SALT-2.
-The Topol-M missile, whose characteristics formally and without taking into account its features correspond to the parameters of the RT-2P, was called a modification of the latter.
-The Americans, taking advantage of the gaps in the treaty, placed cruise missiles on strategic bombers and practically do not comply with quantitative restrictions on launch vehicles with multiple reentry vehicles.
+Some violations, however, took place, and mutual ones.
+The US insisted on reducing total number carriers up to 2400, which corresponded to their geopolitical interests, since they had more multi-charge missiles.
+Moreover, it is also important that the American nuclear forces they are more close to the Russian borders, and their flight time is much shorter.
+All this prompted the country's leadership to look for ways to improve its safety indicators without violating the conditions of SALT 2.
+The Topol-M missile, the characteristics of which formally and without taking into account its features correspond to the parameters of the RT-2P, was called a modification of the latter.
+The Americans, taking advantage of the gaps in the treaty, placed cruise missiles on strategic bombers and practically do not comply with quantitative restrictions on carriers with multiple independently targetable warheads.

 These circumstances were taken into account when creating the Topol-M rocket.
 The radius of destruction is ten thousand kilometers, that is, a quarter of the equator.
 This is quite enough to consider it intercontinental.
-At present, it is equipped with a monoblock charge, but the weight of the fighting compartment of one ton makes it possible to change the warhead to a separable one in a fairly short time.
+Currently, it is equipped with a monoblock charge, but the weight of the fighting compartment of one ton makes it possible to change the warhead to a multiple warhead in a fairly short time.

 Are there any disadvantages?